Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 However, in practice, AI photo transformation ads are approved at high rates when they follow specific guidelines.
 The key is framing the ad as a technology demonstration rather than a personal improvement promise.
 Show what the app does to a photo, not what it does to a person.

 Avoid language like 'fix your face' or 'become beautiful.'
 Instead use 'enhance photo quality' or 'try this AI filter.'
 On TikTok, compliance is slightly looser for entertainment-framed transformations but stricter for anything positioned as beauty enhancement.
-Based on RocketShip HQ client data, the approval rate difference between compliant and non-compliant before-and-after ads on Meta is stark: 92% vs. 34%.
+In our experience, the approval rate gap between compliant and non-compliant before-and-after ads on Meta is stark — technology-framed ads that follow platform guidelines are approved at dramatically higher rates than those making personal improvement claims.

 What specific words and claims should you avoid?